Updated: Jun 23

 STRENGTHS: Discover your character strengths by taking the VIA Strengths Survey and list your top five signature strengths in the first quadrant.

 WEAKNESS: Ask those you trust to give you honest feedback on your weakness' and see if you reflect on times you have reacted to something and not behaved from a position of personal strength.
 Everyone has weakness' including leaders.

 OPPORTUNITIES: Look for external factors at work and in life that could provide you with opportunities to expand your personal leadership.

 THREATS: Identify any potential threats that will hold you back from having personal power and list ways you can protect yourself from them or navigate around them. .

-Authentic leadership takes time and trusting relationships is the key; this means brining your whole self to the leadership table and engaging people with integrity, care and attention.
-Lead by example, communicate openly, get to know your people beyond their role, don't lay blame, discuss trust issues transparently and discourage cliques.
+Authentic leadership coaching takes time and trusting relationships is the key to growth; this means bringing your whole self to the leadership inquiry and engaging the process with integrity, care and attention.
+On the journey your leadership will be characterise by example, open communication, getting to know your people beyond their role, by not laying blame for failures and mistakes, discussing trust issues transparently and discouraging cliques.

-For more on workplace and leadership coaching visit the website.
+For more on leadership coaching visit the website.